List of Two Pints of Lager and a Packet of Crisps characters: David Fish

 In series 3 Louise gets a valentine card from a secret admirer who turns out to be a geeky guy from her schooldays who has turned into a rather good-looking guy.
 He has a pseudo-Australian accent since he has been living in Melbourne for the last eight years and is now a student in the area.
 David performs well on their first night together but not at all the next night, due to exhaustion and (according to him) the "friction burns on my cock".
 He had also had a one-night stand with Donna a year prior, which upsets Louise and is the source of her grudge against Donna for a while.
-David is something of a "new-age" man, being interested in self-help books and t'ai chi.
+David is something of a "new-age" man, being interested in self-help books and tai chi.
 He is eventually dumped by Louise.
 He then speaks to Donna, observed by Gaz and Jonny, and convinces her to become a student in series 4.